Tyra Banks On What Changes Fans Will See on DWTS: 'You Will See Togetherness' in an Unexpected Way

 Tyra Banks says she will be "adding her pixie dust" to DWTS and predicts Bruno may say one of her iconic one liners!

-In July 2020, ABC and BBC Studios announced that longtime host Tom Bergeron and co-host Erin Andrews would be departing the hit dancing competition.
-In a statement to PEOPLE, they said, "Tom Bergeron will forever be part of the Dancing with the Stars family.
+"Tom Bergeron will forever be part of the Dancing with the Stars family.
 As we embark on a new creative direction, he departs the show with our sincerest thanks and gratitude for his trademark wit and charm that helped make this show a success," ABC said in a statement to PEOPLE at the time.

 "Erin will also not be returning, and we appreciate all that she brought to the ballroom," the statement continued.
 "Fans have been rooting for her since she originally competed as a contestant back in 2010, and her signature sense of humor has become a hallmark of the show."